-The Group relies on information technology to operate and manage its businesses and store confidential data (relating to employees, customers, intellectual property, suppliers and other partners); the Group's products, solutions and services increasingly contain sophisticated information technology and generate confidential data related to customers and patients.
-Like many other multinational companies, Philips is therefore inherently and increasingly exposed to the risk of cyber attacks.
+The Group relies on IT to operate and manage its businesses and store confidential data (relating to employees, customers, IP, suppliers and other partners).
+The Group's products, solutions and services increasingly contain sophisticated IT and generate confidential data related to customers and patients.
+Potential geopolitical conflicts and criminal activity continue to drive increases in the number and severity of cyber-attacks in general.
+Like many other multinational companies, the Group is therefore inherently and increasingly exposed to the risk of cyber-attacks.
 Information systems may be damaged, disrupted (including the provision of services to customers) or shut down due to (cyber) attacks by hackers, computer viruses or other malware.
-In addition, breaches in security of the Group's systems (or the systems of its customers, suppliers or other business partners) could result in the misappropriation, destruction or unauthorised disclosure of confidential information (including intellectual property) or personal data belonging to the Group or its employees, partners, customers or suppliers.
-Successful cyberattacks may result in substantial costs and other negative consequences, which may include, but are not limited to, lost revenues, reputational damage, remediation costs, and other liabilities to regulators, customers and partners.
+In addition, breaches in the security of the Group's systems (or the systems of the Group's customers, suppliers or other business partners) could result in the misappropriation, destruction or unauthorised disclosure of confidential information (including IP) or personal data belonging to the Group or its employees, partners, customers or suppliers.
+This is particularly significant with respect to patient medical records.
+Successful cyber-attacks may result in substantial costs and other negative consequences, which may include, but are not limited to, lost revenues, reputational damage, remediation costs, and other liabilities to regulators, customers and partners and may involve incurrence of civil and/or criminal penalties.
 Furthermore, enhanced protection measures can involve significant costs.